bwp91/homebridge-ewelink/README.md

   - requires your eWeLink credentials to download a device list
   - attempts to control your supported devices locally, reverting to cloud control if necessary
   - listens for real-time device updates when controlled externally
-  - supports removing your eWeLink credentials from the configuration in certain situations, see [Connection Methods](https://github.com/bwp91/homebridge-ewelink/wiki/Connection-Methods)
+  - supports removing your eWeLink credentials from the configuration in certain situations, see [wiki](https://github.com/bwp91/homebridge-ewelink/wiki/Connection-Methods#lan-mode-without-ewelink-credentials)

 ### Prerequisites